International Travel and COVID-19

 - firefighters: 113 / 22333

-There is no resident Canadian government office in Vanuatu.
-You can obtain consular assistance and further information from the High Commission of Australia in Port Vila under the Canada-Australia Consular Services Sharing Agreement.
+There is no Canadian government office in Vanuatu.
+Canadians in Vanuatu can obtain consular assistance and further information from the High Commission of Australia to Vanuatu, in Port Vila, under the Canada-Australia Consular Services Sharing Agreement.

 Port Vila - High Commission of Australia

 Canberra - High Commission of Canada

 For emergency consular assistance, call the High Commission of Australia in Port Vila and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.